airalab/robonomics-wiki/docs/robonomics-js.md

 # Robonomics-js

-[Robonomics-js](https://github.com/airalab/robonomics-js) is a simple Javascript library for working with Robonomics network
+[Robonomics-js](https://github.com/airalab/robonomics-js) is a simple Javascript library for working with Robonomics Network.

 ## Installation